 Tropical Plants & Ivy at Bobby Flay’s Shark Lounge Restaurant

-The chef’s first new restaurant in five years (and first high end restaurant in fifteen years) had to be spectacular – especially by Las Vegas standards!
+Restaurant plants can add color and life to any eatery.
+TreeScapes & PlantWorks were pleased to provide replica plants for Bobby Flay’s Vegas restaurant, Shark.
+It was the chef’s first new restaurant in five years (and first high end restaurant in fifteen years), so it had to be spectacular – especially by Las Vegas standards!

-The food there is described as “Seafood and Sushi with a Latin beat”, and the name was inspired by existing artwork at Palms Casino Resort:
+The food there was described as “Seafood and Sushi with a Latin beat”, and the name was inspired by existing artwork at Palms Casino Resort:

 The artwork from British artist Damien Hirst features a 13-foot tiger shark, caught by a fisherman in Australia, and divided into three segments of steel and glass tanks, preserved in formaldehyde.